11 Feb Perimeter vs Containment – why you need to be proactive in the fight against ransomware

 A modern business consists of multiple endpoints, often managed by public cloud providers, and employees accessing their organisation off-site.
 It also incorporates countless new devices and technologies that were never taken into consideration when perimeter-based defences were first designed.

 This means that malicious activity has more chances than ever to break in.
-If something fools your firewall, or finds a way to escape detection on the endpoints, then it has breached your defences and infiltrated your system.
+If something fools your firewall or finds a way to escape detection on the endpoints, then it has breached your defences and infiltrated your system.
 And, with many leading antivirus software solutions unable to detect new variants of ransomware for sometimes as long as 4 weeks – with attacks corrupting up to 7000 files per minute – the consequences could be disastrous.

 What is a ransomware attack?

 Financially motivated criminals use ransomware to attack your data.
+The average cost of an attack is £130K on mid-size businesses (Source: Gartner).

 They then hold this information hostage, demanding payment for its return.